TaatiTeam/pain_detection_demo/readme.md

-A minimal repository to demo the pain detection model proposed in the paper titled _Unobtrusive Pain Monitoring in Older Adults with Dementia using Pairwise and Contrastive Training_.
-[Link will be added once published]
+A minimal repository to demo the pain detection model proposed in the paper titled [Unobtrusive Pain Monitoring in Older Adults with Dementia using Pairwise and Contrastive Training](https://ieeexplore.ieee.org/document/9298886).
+It is available under the "Early Access" area on IEEE Xplore, and it can be cited with its DOI.

 <p align="center"><img src="docs/images/saliency-S64-wint-contrastive.png" /></p>